 Summary : Explore the back passages and narrow waterways of the most remote areas of Alaska’s Inside Passage from Sitka to Ketchikan.
 The 15-day Alaska adventure cruise to Inside Passage Eastern Coves navigates the waters and wilderness by small ship, enabling you to reach rarely seen areas where rugged scenery and pristine beauty are around every turn such as Misty Fjords National Monument.
 Exploring Glacier Bay National Park's remote wilderness is a highlight of this adventure.
 Spend days cruising among massive icebergs, hiking into wildlife-rich forests; standing atop a glacier; kayaking, paddle boarding and riding a skiff along a dramatic fjord; learning about the Tlingit culture; and whale watching.
-In between exploring Alaska’s wilderness, enjoy life onboard by relaxing in the hot tub or sauna, socializing with friends in the lounge, or taking part in a yoga class.
+In between exploring Alaska’s wilderness, enjoy life onboard by relaxing in the hot tub or sauna, and socializing with friends in the lounge.

 Activities : Birding, Child-Friendly, Culture, Hiking, Kayaking